exakat/php-static-analysis-tools/README.md

 * [PHP Semantic Versioning Checker](https://github.com/tomzx/php-semver-checker) - Utility that check the semantic version of a given code.
 * [PhpDependencyAnalysis](https://github.com/mamuz/PhpDependencyAnalysis) - Static code analysis to provide and verify a dependency graph against a defined architecture.
 * [PHP semver checker](https://github.com/tomzx/php-semver-checker) - Compares two source sets and determines the appropriate semantic versioning to apply.
+* [Quality Analyzer](https://github.com/Qafoo/QualityAnalyzer.git) - Quality Analyzer is a tool to visualize metrics and source code.
 ### Saas

 Online services that review PHP code, provide dashboards.
 They may use the previous tools or offer their own.